THE POLISH SOCIETY OF SWORN AND SPECIALIZED TRANSLATORS

 In collaboration with the TEPIS Society and at its initiative, the Interdisciplinary Postgraduate Studies for Legal Translators and Court Interpreters were introduced by the Warsaw University Institute of Applied Linguistics in 1998.
 The curriculum of the Studies meets the requirements established by the 2005 Regulation on examinations for sworn translators.
 The most experienced TEPIS members are invited to deliver lectures at universities in other Polish cities.

-As a result of the cooperation of TEPIS and the Ministry of Justice, ‚The Sworn Translator’s Code’ was prepared in 2005, then verified jointly with representatives of other ministries and universities in 2011.
+As a result of the cooperation of TEPIS and the Ministry of Justice, ‘The Sworn Translator’s Code‘ was prepared in 2005, then verified jointly with representatives of other ministries and universities in 2011.
 That was a great success for the profession and for the implementation of recommendations made by AGIS, a project of the European Commission.
-The contents of the Code include rules of ethics and good practice for this profession.
-It is also a kind of implementation of the 2004 Act on the Profession of the Sworn Translator.
+In 2019 the Code was revised and updated.
+The contents of the Code include rules of ethics and best practices for the profession of sworn translators and interpreters.
+The current name of the code is The Professional Sworn Translator’s Code (2019).